anthonyrhenz/anthonyrhenz/README.md

 ### Hi, I'm [Anthony][website] 👋

-## I've just graduated with an MSci in Computer Science from the University of Exeter!
+## I'm a Senior Developer and Project Manager at Compu-J Ltd.
-- 🔭 I'm currently working on making organisation of the past and scheduling of the future easy!
+- ✨ Specialist in ML research and AI integration
-- 🌱 Always learning, with a focus on full stack atm
+- 🌱 Always learning, with a continuous focus on full-stack solutions
-- 📝 Technical Consultant at Compu-J
+- 📝 Tech Lead at Compu-J

 ### Connect with me: